kcchik/kevin/README.md

-# Leman
+# Kevin

-Leman is a Discord bot that plays music from YouTube.
+Kevin is a Discord bot that plays music from YouTube.

 ### Requirements
 * Node.js